Back to the articles

 • Non-destructive testing of the component

-In two-dimensional CT, the object to be measured is not rotated in industry.
-The systems are capable of measuring components in a single beam path.
-Two-dimensional CT is used in particular for inspecting damaged areas inside components and for recording two-dimensional dimensional data.
+With two-dimensional CT in industry, the object to be measured is not rotated.
+The systems are able to measure components in a single beam path.
+Two-dimensional CT is used in particular to inspect damaged areas inside components and to record two-dimensional dimensions.

 Three-dimensional CT

-Three-dimensional CT involves a rotation of the component to be measured.
+Three-dimensional CT involves rotating the component to be measured.
 This enables the creation of complex 3D models.
-In the course of the measurement process, data models are created that consist of various points.
-These 3D models serve as an important foundation for performing an accurate quality inspection.
+During the measurement process, data models are created that consist of various points.
+These 3D models serve as an important foundation for carrying out a precise quality inspection.

 Advantages: